Supreme Court kicks off term without 9th justice, as Kavanaugh vote nears

 "He will likely be the deciding votes on such issues as voting rights, reproductive choice and justice, the ability of everyday Americans to hold big business accountable," said Elizabeth Wydra, president of the Constitutional Accountability Center.
 "A majority on the Supreme Court with Justice Kavanaugh could vastly change the way American people live in this country."

 That's if Kavanaugh is confirmed.
-His nomination advanced out of committee on Friday, but with a call from key senators for a delay to allow for a new FBI probe.
+His nomination advanced out of committee on Friday, but a new FBI supplemental background check reviewing the allegations against him -- set to be completed by Friday -- is underway.

-Regardless, Kavanaugh would not be on the bench when the court holds oral arguments on the "First Monday in October" -- though it is possible he could join by Wednesday morning, when a pair of separate petitions will be debated in the courtroom.
+Regardless, Kavanaugh will not be on the bench when the court holds oral arguments on the "First Monday in October," which by law marks the beginning of the new Supreme Court term.

 Among the disputes scheduled to be argued this fall are those concerning the death penalty, smartphone apps and a closely watched-property rights case.